gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

     ![select library](docs/new-particle-project-select-library-use-example.JPG)

+6. Azure IoT Central or Azure IoT Hub

+   For simplicity create an IoT Central application.
+If you want to connect directly to Azure IoT Hub then see [how to set up an Azure IoT Hub (Free Tier)](#how-to-set-up-an-azure-iot-hub-free-tier) and skip the next step on how to create an Azure IoT Central Application.

-6. Create an Azure IoT Central Application
+7. Create an Azure IoT Central Application

     Watch this 5-minute [screencast](https://youtu.be/D26rJmHyZcA) on how to create the Azure IoT Central Application to chart telemetry and send commands to the Particle Photon.